 - Cultural competence

 - Oral communication

-The above are evaluated though the essays, activities, the interview day, and the letters of recommendation.
+The above are evaluated through the essays, activities, the interview day, and the letters of recommendation.